What is Ransomware & How to Deal with it?

 It must be noted, however, that new and advanced ransomware techniques are easily able to evade even modern-day malware detection products.

 If you are particularly concerned about the threat of ransomware, it is worth looking into security products that have a ransomware protection layer.
 In many cases, you can employ a ransomware specific add-on to your existing security products.
+You can also utilize dark web monitoring tools to prevent any ransomware attacks before they happen to you.
+The dark web can be a dangerous place, and without knowing if your data is being leaked, then you won't be a step ahead of these attacks.

 In summary, of course, ransomware protection is necessary but it is often not enough.
 What then is the solution?